Greg Bedell had prostate cancer. He didn’t know, though. It was discovered thanks to the BSA physical exam that eventually led to the diagnosis.

 The exam is for everyone’s safety, making sure you are fit for the sometimes-strenuous activities, especially during a high-adventure trek.
 In Bedell’s case, it also alerted his doctor to something serious.

 Part of Bedell’s physical involved blood work, including a prostate-specific antigen test.
 Although his results were in the normal range, they were on the high end.
 Bedell’s doctor recommended he see a urologist after the Philmont trek.

 “Philmont was amazing,” Bedell says.
-“It was an experience with my son that I will never forget — the clean air, the ‘Red Roofs’ [outhouses], the beautiful sites, the terrain that our Scoutmaster observed ‘always goes up,’ the wonderful activities like rock climbing and rifle shooting, the endless tease of the switchbacks on the last day of the trek to finally the triumphant walk into base camp.”
+“It was an experience with my son that I will never forget — the clean air, the ‘Red Roofs’ [outhouses], the beautiful sites, the terrain that our Scoutmaster observed ‘always goes up,’ the wonderful activities like rock climbing, the endless tease of the switchbacks on the last day of the trek to finally the triumphant walk into base camp.”

 Those feelings of elation were replaced with concern a few weeks later, following another blood test and a biopsy on the urologist’s recommendation.
 The results revealed that Bedell had prostate cancer.
 It was in an intermediate stage and had not spread.
 A surgery was planned.

 Bedell felt like giving his doctor a hug, thanking him for his cautious approach and recommendation that he get more testing done.
 The surgery went well and he’s back to his daily routine.

 “Maybe I would have gotten a physical if I were not an active Scouter,” Bedell says.
 “I know that I did get the exam because I am active with my troop.
 I will forever be grateful to the Boy Scouts of America.”